PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     How to raise an issue on a GitHub repository.

-Now we have gone as far as possible we could go without digging into the code, but if you are keen on it, let's continue on the gold route!
+Now we have gone as far as possible we could go without digging into the code, but if you are keen on it, let's continue on the gold route (:numref:`fig_communication_routes`)!

 The gold route: control your device with a Python script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^